lpatmo/Resources-for-learning-Python/README.md

   * 52 exercises in total
   * Exercises 1-15 were pretty straightforward.
 Was easier to do because I was already familiar with javascript and with using the command line.
 2. [Official Django guide](https://docs.djangoproject.com/en/1.6/intro/tutorial02/)
   * The official Django guide takes you step-by-step through the building of a Django (1.6) polling app.
 Best for use with Python 2.7.
-The steps are straightforward, but there are a lot of new concepts to grasp with MVC.
+The steps are straightforward, but there are a lot of new concepts to grasp if you're using MVC for the first time.
 3. [Codecademy Python track](http://www.codecademy.com)
   * Notes: I went through about 43% of this track before I started on Learn Python the Hard Way.
 Codecademy makes for great practice typing out python syntax in response to simple questions.